-The olive tree has been declared by the Association of Cretan Olive Municipalities as a natural monument because of its shape and the exceptional aesthetics of its relied truck, reminiscent of exceptional woodwork.
+The olive tree at Ano Vouves has been declared by the Association of Cretan Olive Municipalities as a natural monument because of its shape and the exceptional aesthetics of its relied truck, reminiscent of exceptional woodwork.

-The tree is located at Ano Vouves and belongs to Panagiotis Karapatakis.
+The tree is located at village Ano Vouves and belongs to Panagiotis Karapatakis.
 Its variety is called mastoid and is grafted on a rootstock of a wild olive tree.
-From this tree, the winner of the men’s’ marathon in the Olympic Games Athens 2004 was crowned.
+From this tree, the winner of the men’s’ marathon in the Olympic Games 2004 was crowned in Athens.

-The area around the tree host a great olive museum and accepts thousands of visitors from around the world.
+The area around the tree host the interesting Olive Museum of Vouves and accepts thousands of visitors from around the world.